 The Product Structure data set lists all product structure records in a product, product line, plant, or company.
 Each product structure record defines the relationship of one component to its immediate parent item.
 It also includes quantity per assembly.
 The quantity per assembly is the quantity of the component that is required to make one unit of the parent item.
 A product structure record may contain fields for scrap factor, lead-time offset, and other information.
 The scrap factor of a parent-component relationship is used to increase the gross requirement of the component to account for anticipated loss within the manufacture of the parent item (Cox and Blackstone 1998).
 The lead-time offset of a parent-component relationship can be used to control when the component is issued to a work center while manufacturing the parent item, as well as to determine the need date when planning, purchasing, or manufacturing the component (Clement, Coldrick, and Sari 1992).
 Note that the lead-time offset may be expressed in a unit that is different from the lead time in the Part Master data set.
-For example, the lead time may be measured in weeks while the lead-time offset from this data set to the Indented BOM data set using the RID= option.
+For example, the lead time may be measured in weeks while the lead-time offset is measured in days or hours.
+If necessary, you can pass the unit that is used to measure the lead-time offset from this data set to the Indented BOM data set using the RID= option.
 Similarly, you can pass the unit for expressing the lead time to the Indented BOM and Summarized Parts data sets from the Part Master data set using the ID= option.